 Authorize external services in your Office Add-in

-Popular online services, including Office 365, Google, Facebook, LinkedIn, SalesForce, and GitHub, enable developers to give users access to their accounts in other applications.
+Popular online services, including Office 365, Google, Facebook, LinkedIn, SalesForce, and GitHub, let developers give users access to their accounts in other applications.
 This gives you the ability to include these services in your Office Add-in.

-The industry standard framework for enabling web application access to an online service is called OAuth 2.0.
-In most situations, you don't need to know the details of how the framework works to make use of it in your add-in.
-Many libraries are available that abstract the details for you.
+The industry standard framework for enabling web application access to an online service is OAuth 2.0.
+In most situations, you don't need to know the details of how the framework works to use it in your add-in.
+Many libraries are available that simplify the details for you.

 A fundamental idea of OAuth is that an application can be a security principal unto itself, just like a user or a group, with its own identity and set of permissions.
 In the most typical scenarios, when the user takes an action in the Office add-in that requires the online service, the add-in sends the service a request for a specific set of permissions to the user's account.
 The service then prompts the user to grant the add-in those permissions.
 After the permissions are granted, the service sends the add-in a small encoded access token.
 The add-in can use the service by including the token in all its requests to the service's APIs.
 But the add-in can act only within the permissions that the user granted it.
 The token also expires after a specified time.

 Several OAuth patterns, called flows or grant types, are designed for different scenarios.
-The following are the two most important:
+The following two patterns are the most commonly implemented:

 - Authorization Code flow: Communication is server-to-server between your add-in's web application and the online service.
 So, it is implemented with server-side code.

-The purpose of the flows is to secure the identity and authorization of the application.
-In the Authorization Code flow, you are provided a client secret that needs to be kept hidden.
+The purpose of an OAuth flow is to secure the identity and authorization of the application.
+In the Authorization Code flow, you're provided a client secret that needs to be kept hidden.
 A Single Page Application (SPA) has no way to protect the secret, so we recommend that you use the Implicit flow in SPAs.

-Note: You also have the option of having a middleman service do all the authorizing for you and passing the access token to your add-in.
-For details, see the section Middleman services later in this article.
+Note: You also have the option of using a middleman service to perform authorization and pass the access token to your add-in.
+For details about this scenario, see the Middleman services section later in this article.